 What are the SAT II requirements?

 The College of Engineering requires students applying for admission to submit scores for two SAT II exams: one in math (any level) and one in science, as well as scores from the SAT General Test or the ACT.
-If you choose to submit ACT scores, Cornell requires that you also take the 30-minute writing component of the ACT exam.
 ACT scores, AP exams, or other standardized tests cannot be used to replace the SAT II requirement.

 When is the last date I can take the SAT/ACT and have my scores in time for my application?
 It is in your best interest to take your standardized tests as soon as you feel academically prepared to do so.
 In most years, the SAT is offered in early October, early November, Early December, and mid-January.
 Students planning to apply Early Decision should plan to finish all tests by the October test date.
 Results of the November tests are usually available in time to be considered for Early Decision applications, but not always.
 Students applying through Regular Decision should plan to finish all testing by December if possible.
 January results are usually available in time to be considered for Regular Decision applications, but not always.

 How important are my SAT/ACT scores for my application?

 The admissions officers review applications holistically, which means everything is taken into consideration.
 Your SAT/ACT scores are considered as part of your application, but they are never used as the sole factor in a student's application.
 Your essays, extracurricular activities, recommendations, and academic record are all equally important to your application.